wattanunteeratanapong/DAVE-THE-DIVER-Hasio-Calculator-Clone-Tkinter/README.md

 ## How to try this calculator?
 To try this calculator you are gonna have to
 1. install the font in the Font Folder
 2. install pillow in command prompt type "pip install pillow"
+3. Download this Repository
+4. Run app.py

 And that's it!
 <br><br>